furkanmtorun/codon.io/README.md

 **codon.io** is a new platform that enables people who code to ask questions and get the answers in real-time and freely.

 > **Do not let a single code line make you crazy!**
+> **Important Note:** This project is not affiliated with the domain name "codon.io".

 ## Motivation behind the project